open/close all folders

 - Bi the Way: She had something of a relationship with Samhain, but ends up riding into the sunset with Georgia at the end of the ongoing series.

 - Blood Knight: She's mentioned several times that she can barely conceive a life beyond hunting and killing monsters.
+Even after she tried to start a normal life with Georgia, she ends up realizing she finds it dull and eventually returns to hunting monsters.

 - Book Dumb: She never actually finished school, though to be fair we're never told how she did in it anyway.